Gerson Lehrman Group is founded in New York City as a publishing company focused on sector-specific reports for investors.

 GLG incubates GLG Institute, focused on executive learning and mentorship.

 GLG formalizes its broader mission to transform the way top professionals learn, with applications far beyond its initial client base.

 GLG formally launches GLG Institute for executives operating in increasingly complex business, regulatory, and technological environments.
 Members work with prominent chief executives, technologists, scientists, and policy leaders for intensive counsel, advice, and network building.
 GLG moves its global headquarters to One Grand Central Place in New York City.
 The company creates the GLG Social Impact Fellowship, its flagship Social Impact program, to give global social sector leaders access to GLG’s membership at no cost.

-GLG continues to expand its Council membership, product offering, and global presence.
+GLG continues to expand its Network membership, product offering, and global presence.
 2015 culminates with SFW Capital Partners making a $212 million strategic equity investment in GLG.

 GLG has more than 1,100 employees in 22 offices in 12 countries.
 Its membership comprises more than 425,000 thought leaders and practitioners.
 GLG’s clients include Fortune 500 Companies in nearly every sector and the leading global professional services firms and financial institutions.
 GLG launches its first online video series, Expertise at GLG, featuring GLG experts sharing their perspectives and insights.
 SFW Capital Partners, a specialized private investment firm that invests in leading information and software businesses, makes a strategic investment of approximately $212 million in GLG to support continued growth, becoming GLG’s largest shareholder.

 GLG’s global membership grows to include more than 500,000 experts.